Last updated on November 1st, 2020

-The overall weight-savings over the previous International Series reels are about 7% – 10% across the board (between 3 to 13 ounces depending on the model), with the 50 and 70 size reels benefiting the most.
+The overall weight-savings over the previous Series are about 7% – 10% across the board (between 3 to 13 ounces depending on the model), with the Penn International 50 and 70 size reels benefiting the most.

 The reel body and side plates are made from strong but lightweight, one-piece machined and anodized aircraft-grade aluminum.
 Maintaining the reel’s rock-solid construction while shaving off weight is certainly beneficial to anglers battling successive big game fish in open water.

 Now, handling is a bit lighter and less strenuous, making those extended battles with the biggest species easier.

 With the exception of the 12VI, 30VIW AND 50VIW models, which are single-speed, all other VI series models are built with precision machined stainless steel 2-speed gear trains (main and pinion gears).